 An introduction to stretching plus a full body routine.

 The home stretching exercises below are combined into a total body routine, including 5 upper body and 5 lower body stretches.
 Improve your flexibility with these moves so you can make everyday activities like bending, walking, standing, and working at your desk feel much easier.

-How to use this routine
+How you can use this routine

 1) Relieve muscle tension anytime with a gentle stretch for the muscles that feel tight.
 3-5 second stretches work well for relieving muscular tension.
 If desired, you can hold the stretch longer.
 Generally, there are no additional benefits to holding a stretch beyond 30 seconds.